-Clause 79 allows members who are entitled to a deferred pension due to their transfer from the Revised Scheme to the New Scheme, and who subsequently resign, to elect to receive a return of their own contributions and interest in respect of their Revised Scheme membership together with a reduced deferred pension.
+Clause 79 corrects drafting errors in the provisions governing resignation benefits for members who transferred from the Revised Scheme to the New Scheme under the 1988 provisions.
+Such members will be entitled to receive a return of their own contributions and interest in respect of their Revised Scheme membership together with a reduced deferred pension.
+The provisions which were inserted in 1990 in an earlier effort to correct this problem are removed or relocated.

 The clause is deemed to operate from 1 July 1988 to allow New Scheme members who have resigned since that date to receive their Revised Scheme member contributions and interest.